Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

   ### Structure

-  - Navbar is fixed on top to facilitate users to scroll the page and  also have the posobility to access the links in the navbar
+  - Navbar is fixed on top to facilitate users to scroll the page and  also have the possibility to access the links in the navbar
   - On small screens  a dropdown menu navigation will be available on all pages
-  - The pages have a straightforword layout in place to ensure users can navigate easly.
+  - The pages have a straightforward layout in place to ensure users can navigate easily.

   #### Colour Palette
- -  [Abode Color]( https://color.adobe.com/search?q=897B70&t=hex) was used to extract the main colours fo the website:
+ -  [Abode Color]( https://color.adobe.com/search?q=897B70&t=hex) was used to extract the main colours for the website:

     ![](screenshot/colors.PNG)